vagdevik/ARIMA-Latur/README.md

 # ARIMA-Latur
-Rainfall prediction using ARIMA for the distrcit of Latur, Maharashtra
+Rainfall prediction using ARIMA for the distrcit of Latur, Maharashtra.